D.R. Congo Virunga Cascara (AtSource+)

 This organic, dry-pulped cascara is produced by Virunga Coffee Company.
-Setup by Schluter (now Olam Specialty Europe) in 2012 to produce high quality coffees for the specialty market and increase premiums for the thousands of smallholder farmers in the region.
+Setup by Schluter (now Covoya Europe) in 2012, Virunga's mission has been to produce high quality coffees for the specialty market and increase premiums for the thousands of smallholder farmers in the region.
 The strategy for Virunga has been three-fold: 1) To increase production through good agronomic practice 2) to improve quality through education and strict guidelines for production and processing 3) to obtain internationally recognised certification in order to generate better revenue for farmers.

-Virunga now have now trained over 8,000 famers in GAP (Good agricultural practices) and have partnered them in organic certification.
+Virunga have now trained over 8,000 farmers in GAP (Good agricultural practices) and have partnered them in organic certification.
 They have 35 field officers (trained agronomists) working in the region and distribute over 3 million seedlings a year to farmers in Eastern DRC.